mattbierner/blog.mattbierner.com/_posts/2018-07-14-theremin-x.md

 The piece features [Armen Ra](http://armenra.com) on the theremin, with [Casey Calvert](http://caseycalvert.com/), [Lance Hart](http://www.pervout.com), and [Ella Nova](https://twitter.com/ellanovaxxx) playing the audience members.
 I couldn't have asked for a more talented group, and am still amazed that we were able to bring them together for this.

+Although the video doesn't show implementation details, Armen's theremin really was driving the vibrators during filming.
+Three wireless, wearable vibrators from [Lovense](http://lovense.com) were used, with [Midi Merlin](http://www.randygeorgemusic.com/midimerlin/) converting the audio signal from the theremin into data that a [simple script](https://github.com/mattbierner/theremin-x) translated into vibration strength.

 # Backstory
 There's probably a certain piece of music that evokes particularly strong emotions in you, be it by the Beatles or Ludwig van (personally I can't make it through the French horn parts of *The Firebird* finale without getting all choked up).
 But what if you take that emotion to the next level?
 What if you could literally be turned on by a song?
 How would this change your relationship to music, or to the musician for that matter?